 The Wright brothers, Orville and Wilbur, were two American brothers, inventors, and aviation pioneers who were credited with inventing and building the world’s first successful airplane and making the first controlled, powered and sustained heavier-than-air human flight, on December 17, 1903.
 From 1905 to 1907, the brothers developed their flying machine into the first practical fixed-wing aircraft.
 Although not the …

 Sachin Ramesh Tendulkar is a former Indian cricketer and captain.
 He took up cricket at the age of eleven.
 Sachin widely regarded as one of the greatest batsmen of all time.
-Here are some interesting facts about Sachin Tendulkar.
-Sachin Tendulkar interesting facts The first school Sachin attended as a child was Indian Education Society‘s New English School in Bandra …
+Here are some interesting information about Sachin Tendulkar.
+Early Life and Education Sachin Tendulkar’s journey began at Indian Education Society’s New English School in Bandra East, Mumbai.
+Born into …

 Bell System engineers achieved the first voice transmission across the Atlantic, connecting Virginia and Paris briefly in 1915.
 A year later, they held the first two-way conversation with a ship at sea, and in 1926.
 The first two-way conversation across the Atlantic.
 On January 7, 1927, commercial telephone service (using radio) began between New York and London.
 Over the next several years, service …